hwangbro/public_notes/crystal_faq.md

 - This is based off of perfect movement all the way until Raikou, so any deviations or mistakes in movement have to be tracked.
 - By the time I reach Burned Tower in Ecruteak, I'll have to make sure my step count is at an acceptable value, otherwise Raikou manip won't work.

 ### What's your goal time?
+Are you going for world record?
 - I don't have a solid goal.
 Right now I'm aiming for around 3:10-3:11.
 Once I achieve that goal, I'll decide if I want to pursue a faster time.
+At this time, I'm **not** pursuing a world record time.

 ### Why isn't your PB on the leaderboard?
 - My PB was a practice run done on a practice ROM of Crystal.
 I used this practice version to troubleshoot any manip issues or things like that, but since it's not a vanilla ROM, it's not allowed on the leaderboard.
 I knew this while playing and don't really care about a leaderboard submission.